 - Interactive Video

-- Delivered by two-way, interactive television over closed circuit systems such as the Outreach compressed Video Network (OVN), or other college-based systems.
-These may be supported by an online classroom.
+- Delivered by two-way, interactive, closed circuit video systems and supported by online class materials requiring login.
+The instructor is usually teaching from a face-to-face classroom connected to the interactive video system.
 Students will have to meet at a specific location where appropriate equipment is available.

 - Delivered completely online over the Internet with required meeting times from the instructor.
 Participation will require camera and microphone.
 Access to course materials will require login.

 - Delivered face-to-face with option to attend required meeting times online.
 Students can choose which modality they prefer for any given, scheduled meeting.
 Online participation will require camera and microphone.
 Access to course materials will require login.